b-wesley/rent_stabilization_map/README.md

 Currently the map simply displays where and how many units were removed from rent stabilization, but future versions will incorporate high-level community district statistics about rent stabilizations and further information about the characteristics of RS units and the programs under which they are stabilized.

-todo:
+todo (for final project:
-- fix color scheme
+- make color scheme look nicer
 - aggregate points when further out
 - filter to +/- units only